- When does the application open?

 STPF does not provide written or verbal feedback on applications or interviews.

-You can find a print pdf button on the top of the step 7 page once you have completed the application.
+You can find a print pdf button on the top of steps 6 - 8 once you have completed and submitted an application for a program area.

 Some application steps only unlock after you have completed previous ones.
 You must complete step 1 to open steps 2 - 4, and starting with step 4 you must complete each step to unlock the next one.
 You will be able to go back and edit a step, with the exception of step 1, up until you submit your final application.